 Pupils at Hutchesons’ have many opportunities to connect with people and places across the world.
 They take part in Model United Nations conferences throughout the UK.

 We are building a network of partner schools which we can tap into at different levels to share ideas and enrich and enhance the curriculum.

-During the last academic session of 2018, Hutchesons’ successfully hosted its first Model UN conference attracting over 150 pupils and their advisors, from 11 different schools.
-We look forward to hosting this conference again and developing wider relationships with UK schools.
+Hutchesons’ successfully hosted its first Model UN conference in 2018 attracting over 150 pupils and their advisors, from 11 different schools.
+This has now become an annual event and we relish the opportunity to develop wider relationships with UK schools.

 At Hutchesons’ we aim to ensure that pupils have every chance to connect with people and places across the world and to promote a sense of international understanding and awareness through meeting pupils and colleagues from other cultures and countries.